ibm-cloud-docs/databases-for-postgresql/howto-migration-compose.md

 On the Compose deployment, you might have to perform a few actions post-migration to clean up the replication slots and log archive settings.
 This is especially true if the promotion fails, or if you create a replica and then delete it without promoting it.

-1. Log into your Compose deployment as the `admin` user.
+1. Connect to the `template1` database on your Compose deployment as the `admin` user.
 2. Run the following commands.
   - `SELECT pg_drop_replication_slot('ibm_cloud_databases_migration');`
   - `DROP ROLE ibm;`